Loss and decoherence at the quantum Hall - superconductor interface: Abstract

-\begin{quote} {\bf High quality type-II superconducting contacts have recently been developed to a variety of 2D systems, allowing one to explore the superconducting proximity in the quantum Hall (QH) regime.
-Inducing superconducting correlations into a chiral system has long been viewed as a route for creating exotic topological states and excitations.
-However, it appears that before these exciting predictions could be realized, one should develop a better understanding of the limitations imposed by the physics of real materials.
-Here, we perform a systematic study of Andreev conversion at the interface between a superconductor and graphene in the QH regime.
-We find that the probability of Andreev conversion of electrons to holes follows an unexpected but clear trend: the dependencies on temperature and magnetic field are nearly decoupled.
+We perform a systematic study of Andreev conversion at the interface between a superconductor and graphene in the quantum Hall (QH) regime.
+We find that the probability of Andreev conversion from electrons to holes follows an unexpected but clear trend: the dependencies on temperature and magnetic field are nearly decoupled.
 We discuss these trends and the role of the superconducting vortices, whose normal cores could both absorb and dephase the individual electrons in a QH edge.
-Our study may pave the road to engineering future generation of hybrid devices for exploiting superconductivity proximity in chiral channels. } \end{quote}
+Our study may pave the road to engineering future generation of hybrid devices for exploiting superconductivity proximity in chiral channels.

-Over the past few years, the condensed matter community have achieved dramatic progress in understanding and developing novel topological concepts, such as parafermions~\cite{Alicea2016}, topological defects~\cite{Teo2017}, anyon condensation~\cite{Burnell2018} and Majorana Cooper-pair boxes~\cite{Oreg2020}.
-One particularly promising direction is combining superconductors and quantum Hall (QH) systems~\cite{Lee2018,Wan2015,Amet2016,Lee2017,Park2017,Sahu2018,Matsuo2018,Kozuka2018,Seredinski2019,Zhao2020,Hatefipour2022,Gl2022}.
-In particular, hybridization of QH edge states across a narrow superconducting wire is expected to create a gapped topological superconductor, which should host Majorana fermions and feature perfect Andreev conversion~\cite{Clarke2014,Lee2017}.
+Combining superconductors and quantum Hall (QH) systems has been proposed as a particularly promising direction for creating novel topological states and excitations~\cite{Mong2014}.
+Over the past few years, significant progress has been achieved in developing such hybrid structures~\cite{Rickhaus2012,Komatsu2012,Wan2015,Amet2016,Lee2017,Park2017,Sahu2018,Matsuo2018,Kozuka2018,Seredinski2019,Zhao2020,Gl2022,Hatefipour2022}.
+In particular, hybridization of QH edge states across a narrow superconducting wire is expected to create a gapped topological superconductor~\cite{Clarke2014,Lee2017}.
 In the fractional QH systems, the strong interactions potentially fractionalize Majorana fermions into parafermions~\cite{Clarke2013,Gl2022}, a key ingredient for universal topological quantum computing~\cite{Mong2014} and exotic circuit elements such as fractional charge transistors~\cite{Clarke2014}.